SongHaixiao/MMORPGFirst/Reademe.md

 - Time : 2022-05-16

-- Mission Completed : P4 - Enter Game
+- Mition : P5 - Minimap

-    1. basic operations √
+    1. UI √

-    2. character controller √
+    2. Update character position in realtime. √

-    3. character inforation ui √
+- To Do : P6 - Synchronization

-- Todo : P5 - Minimap
+    1. Part 1

-    1. UI
+    2. Part 2

-    2. Update character position in realtime.
+    3. Part 3

 - Note ： Change the connection for Server and DB